llangnickel/GermanClinicalTM/README.md

-# MedEx: Information extraction of German medical reports in the context of Alzheimer's Disease
+## MedEx: Information extraction from German medical reports in the context of Alzheimer's Disease

 As a lot of valuable information is not stored in machine-readable format, we built up information extraction pipelines to mine German medical reports.
 Because of a limited training data availability, the pipelines follow a rule-based approach making use of [UIMA Ruta](https://uima.apache.org/ruta.html).